-Team Information - All selected teams must send a representative to the Team Captain's briefing held a few weeks prior to the event.
+Team Information - All selected teams must send a representative to the Team Captains' briefing to be held a few weeks prior to the event.

-Further detailed information and instructions are provided for each year's event and should be carefully followed by all teams.
+Further detailed information and instructions will be provided and should be carefully followed by all teams.

 DRAGON BOAT HISTORY

-Traditionally, the Dragon Boat Festival commemorates the life and death of the ancient patriot-poet Qu Yuan who lived in China from 340 - 278 B.C.
-Qu Yuan was a minister who advocated reforms in his home state of Chu.
-He was banished from the state of Chu after criticizing the government and the emperor and in exile Qu Yuan wrote poetry expressing his concern for his country and people.
-In 278, he wandered along the banks of the Mi Lo River and was never seen again.
+Traditionally, Dragon Boat Festivals commemorate the life and death of the ancient patriot-poet Qu Yuan, who lived in China from 340 - 278 BC, but was banished from the state of Chu after criticizing the government and the emperor.

 Today, it is one of the fastest growing athletic events in the world.
 The World Championships of Dragon Boat Racing have been held annually since 1976 in Hong Kong.
 The International Dragon Boat Federation, based in London, is developing the sport on a world wide basis.